fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/manage-dataset/create-a-new-dataset.md

 ## How to

-To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Mode Curation` and within the `Manage Datasets` tab you click on the `Create a new dataset` card.
+To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Curation` and within the `Manage Datasets` tab you click on the `Create a new dataset` card.

 1. Select/confirm your Pennsieve account.
 If you have not connected your Pennsieve account with SODA yet, [use the instructions available here](./connect-your-pennsieve-account-with-soda).
 2. Enter the desired name for the dataset.